hbo/ubuntu-flightgear/README.md

 ### Requirements

-A recent version of Docker (18.03.0-ce at the time of writing), configured for access to Internet.
+- A recent version of Docker (18.03.0-ce at the time of writing), configured for access to Internet.
+- source packages of flightgear and simgear in the version desired.
+Place the compressed tar balls in the directory together with the Dockerfile.
+Each version needs its own tweaks.
+You are on your own.

 ### How to build?